The Coral - Move Through The Dawn

 "We had a revelation of, we know where this is going to take us.
 And we were like, what if we scrapped it and we had to basically write an album that was the opposite?”

-Talking to BBC 6 Music’s Mark Radcliffe and Stuart Maconie, The Coral revealed that this album is not just the next in line, but a challenge set by themselves after the release (and success) of 2016’s Distance Inbetween.
+BBC 6 Music’s Mark Radcliffe and Stuart Maconie, The Coral revealed that this album is not just the next in line, but a challenge set by themselves after the release (and success) of 2016’s Distance Inbetween.